benajaero/refactored-train/_journal/2017-12-15-Investigating.md

 Goal: My goal is to provide the programming community with tools to improve development through a custom environment comprised of customised hardware, a customised operating system and a custom programming language.

 Global Context: Scientific and technical innovation For my global context I was originally split between doing *personal and cultural expression* and *scientific and technical innovation*.
+I had considered doing 'metacognition and abstract thinking' since programming falls under abstract thinking.
+However, I realised that this context didn't encompass my entire project but rather just a small subsection.
+After this, I looked at the Scientific and Technical Innovation context since Computer (Technology) Science (scientific) fits under the context.
+From here, I chose the models/systems/processes subcategory since it best matched my topic.

+Personal Interest in Project

 ### Questions